mlvea/iOS-Build-Number-Overlay/README.md

 If you don't have homebrew installed have [HomeBrew](http://brew.sh/) first.

 Lets brew it.

     brew install ImageMagick
     brew install ghostscript

 If anything go wrong.
-Try,
+Try

     brew doctor

 Clone the repository and open build phases for your target.
 Wait a minute if you know what you are doing and lazy to clone here you got a gist for scripts.
 [Overlay Gist](https://gist.github.com/3ec45a168247fcc616c0.git)